-We typically fund the cash requirements of our operations in the U.S. through intercompany charges for products, license fees and corporate services.
-However, in some markets such as Mainland China, where we have lower intercompany charges, we may be unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
-As of December 31, 2017, we had \$204.4 million in cash denominated in Chinese RMB.
+We typically fund the cash requirements of our operations in the U.S. through intercompany dividends, intercompany loans and intercompany charges for products, use of intangible property, and corporate services.
+However, some markets impose government-approval or other requirements for the repatriation of dividends.
+For example, in Mainland China, we are unable to repatriate cash from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
+As of December 31, 2018, we had \$122.9 million in cash denominated in Chinese RMB.
 Currency exchange restrictions in Venezuela also impeded our Venezuela subsidiary's ability to obtain U.S. dollars to pay for imported products or to repatriate dividends to the United States.
-We ceased business operations in Venezuela in the third quarter of 2016.
+We ceased business operations in Venezuela in 2016.